 Under the Code, we will be a passive foreign investment company, or PFIC, for any taxable year in which (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
 For purposes of these tests, passive income includes dividends, interest, gains from the sale or exchange of investment property and certain rents and royalties.
 In addition, for purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as holding and receiving directly its proportionate share of assets and income of such corporation.
 If we are a PFIC for any taxable year during which a U.S. Holder (as defined below under "Taxation-Material U.S. Federal Income Tax Considerations for U.S. Holders") holds our ordinary shares or ADSs, the U.S. Holder may be subject to adverse tax consequences regardless of whether we continue to qualify as a PFIC, including ineligibility for any preferred tax rates on capital gains or on actual or deemed dividends, interest charges on certain taxes treated as deferred and additional reporting requirements.

-No assurances regarding our PFIC status can be provided for the current taxable year or any future taxable years.
+Based on the current and expected composition of our income and assets and the value of our assets, we do not expect to be a PFIC for the 2020 taxable year.
+However, no assurances regarding our PFIC status can be provided for the 2020 taxable year or any future taxable years.
 The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis applying principles and methodologies that in some circumstances are unclear and subject to varying interpretation.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
 The composition of our income and assets is also affected by the spending of the cash we raise in any offering.
-Each U.S. Holder should consult its own tax advisors with respect to the potential adverse U.S. tax consequences to it if we are or were to become a PFIC.